An Investigation of Tolerance for Ambiguity and Attitudes toward the Disabled under Conditions of Variated Stimulus and Situational Ambiguity

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Galbreath, Judith Ann, "An Investigation of Tolerance for Ambiguity and Attitudes toward the Disabled under Conditions of Variated Stimulus and Situational Ambiguity" (1972).
 Counseling and Human Services - Dissertations.
-Paper 50.
+50.